 Odds of dying from a car crash with no seat belt is 1 in 2.

-The agency was engaged to develop, deploy, and research pilot programs focused on reaching teen segments across multiple states.
-Through qualitative research models and discovery huddles with teen focus groups, a new advertising campaign and brand messaging platform position model was developed to ensure successful engagement and consumption of the core Click It or Ticket message.
-Teens viewed previous advertising and communications campaigns as pure scare tactics.
-Through non-traditional experiential strategies via digital, social media content creation, the Agency was able to engage the target groups.
-These tactics included street posters, reverse graffiti, and in-theater standees that provided social media sharing opportunities.
-Additional toolkits for Urban and Hispanic teens were developed for rollout to high schools.
+The NHTSA engaged Rockit Science to develop, deploy, and research pilot programs focused on reaching teen segments across multiple states.
+Through qualitative research models and discovery huddles with teen focus groups, we developed a new advertising campaign and brand messaging platform position model to ensure successful engagement and consumption of the core Click It or Ticket message.
+Teens viewed previous advertising and communications campaigns as pure "scare tactics."

 The Agency commissioned local artists to illustrate community posters in the style of popular street art to reach young teen drivers.
 The graphics were designed to be more playful and less stern than materials used in past Click It or Ticket campaigns in order to connect with teens.
 The posters were hung at popular teen hangouts and were used on other collateral handouts such as t-shirts and stickers.

-The Agency designed whimsical fliers that engaged users to "take one" and call a 1-800 number to learn more about each particular flier.
-Each of the flier lessons delivered the Click It or Ticket message in a comical manner.
+The Agency designed whimsical flyers that engaged users to "take one" and call a 1-800 number to learn more about each particular flyer.
+Each of the flyer lessons delivered the "Click It or Ticket" message in a comical manner.

-32.7% increase in seat belt usage over the previous enforcement period.
+There was a 32.7% increase in seat belt usage over the previous enforcement period.

 Use [A][S][W][D] or [←][↑][↓][→] to MOVE